Khuong-Oniichan/Chess-Game-c-/README.md

 ### Steps
 #### Option 1: Run Pre-Built Executable
-1. Locate the `chess.exe` file in the project folder.
+1. Locate the `ChessGame.exe` file in the project folder.
 2. Double-click the file to launch the game.

 #### Option 2: Build from Source